 Celebrate Bats on April 17th

-National Bat Appreciation Day occurs annually on April 17th.
+International Bat Appreciation Day occurs annually on April 17th.
 April is the best time of the year to observe bats, as they are now beginning to emerge from hibernation.
 National Bat Appreciation Day is also an excellent time to learn about the role bats play in nature.
-One important reason to celebrate bats is that they are considered to be an “insectivorous” creature because they rid our world of many insects that could otherwise devour crops and spread disease.
-In one hour, a bat can eat up to 1,000 mosquitoes.
+One important reason to celebrate bats is that they are insectivorous and thus rid our world of many insects that could otherwise devour crops and spread disease.
+In one hour, a bat can eat up to 1,000 mosquitoes!

 Bats Face Many Challenges